LVH-IT/TwitchCategoryChangeDetector/README.md

 # Twitch Category Change Detector
 This package mostly uses native go packages, except for these external dependencies:
-* [beep](https://github.com/faiface/beep), which is licenced under an [MIT-like](https://github.com/faiface/beep/blob/master/LICENSE) licence.
+* [beep](https://github.com/faiface/beep), which is licenced under an [MIT-like](https://github.com/faiface/beep/blob/master/LICENSE) license.
 This package is used for playing audio files.

 ## What does it do and why?
 This program simply checks the current category of a twitch streamer and notifies you as soon as it changes, so you don't have to manually check until there is a category you like to watch.
 It is also way more resource friendly than having a browser open in the background to check categories.